-Appendix: Overriding default or context-specified positioning and we need to put it "in" the box
+Appendix: Overriding default or context-specified positioning

 What follows is really a footnote.
 We said previously that where a textbox is located is determined by the context in which it is used and by the positioning options provided by that context.
 Sometimes you wish to override that default, or the context may not provide such control.
 In such cases, the option placement() allows you to take control.